Andrew Whitworth: College career

 Whitworth attended LSU from 2001 to 2005.
 Whitworth did not play in the 2001 season as he was redshirted.
 In 2002, he started as a redshirt freshman every game, and was recognized as a first-team Freshman All-American by The Sporting News and Football Writers Association.
 As a sophomore in 2003, he started in all fourteen games.
 The team went 13–1 en route to a BCS national title with a Sugar Bowl defeat of Oklahoma.
 He led the team with 1,008 snaps and credited with 105 key blocks, including 82 knockdowns.
 In 2004, Whitworth led the team with 799 snaps from scrimmage as the Tigers went 9–3 with a Citrus Bowl berth against Iowa.
 His play was key for an offense that scored 39 TDs and averaged 395.6 yards per game.
 He was credited with 96 key blocks, including 66 knockdowns, and played every offensive snap during a four-game stretch against Georgia, Florida, Troy, and Vanderbilt.
 Helping LSU to an 11–2 record, he played left tackle in 2005.
 That season was capped by a 40–3 Peach Bowl win over Miami (Fla.).
 He played every offensive snap in nine of the thirteen contests, for an offense that averaged 374.1 yards per game.
 By not allowing a sack all season, he finished his career with 22 straight games of no sacks allowed.
 He was credited with 104 key blocks/knockdowns.
-Whitworth played in the East–West Shrine Game on January 21, 2006 in San Antonio, Texas.
+Whitworth played in the East–West Shrine Game on January 21, 2006, in San Antonio, Texas.

-His 52 career starts from 2002–2005 rank second in NCAA Division I history behind Derrick Strait of Oklahoma (53 starts, 2000–2003).
+His 52 career starts from 2002 to 2005 rank second in NCAA Division I history behind Derrick Strait of Oklahoma (53 starts, 2000–2003).
 He earned All-Southeastern Conference first-team honors in each of his last two seasons, including a consensus nod as a senior.